takitaktak/iTunesMini/README.md

 ### Cons
 - May become tedious to maintain due to the number of files.
 - May have 'Massive'/'Fat' View Models if separation is not thought out (i.e. view models doing too much work like formatting data for presentation, and coordinating events between the views and backend).
+This can also be a problem for ```Stores```.

 ### Improvements

 ## Dependency
+This app uses [RealmSwift](https://github.com/realm/realm-swift) for Data Persistence.

 ## Known Issues